sourcefrog/conserve/doc/format.md

 stored in sorted order.
 The block data is simply the concatenation of all the file texts.

-The block index is a protobuf describing the files within the block:
+The block index is a json sequence describing the files within the block:

  - a list of all files included in the block, and for each:
    - the name of the file